 Telstra’s major competitors are well known in Australia

-Vodafone ‘MyMix’ plans allow you to tie together whatever combination of SMS, data and voice you need.
-We think that the value Vodafone include on these prepaid services is never as good as Kogan Mobile which use the same network.
-The international rates are simply not as good as those offered by Lebara Mobile, which, again use exactly the same Vodafone 3G and 4G network.
+Vodafone ‘MyMix’ plans allow you to tie together whatever combination of SMS, data, and voice you need.
+We think that the value Vodafone includes on these prepaid services is never as good as Kogan Mobile, which uses the same network.
+The international rates are simply not as good as those offered by Lebara Mobile, which, again, use exactly the same Vodafone 3G and 4G network.
 We also believe that the Vodafone MyMix plan configurator is complicated and an outdated concept.
-Yomojo, for example, do the same thing, much better.
+Yomojo, for example, does the same thing much better.

-Not only does Optus compete with Telstra extremely effectively on data inclusions at the moment, we think Optus’ Streamed Audio offering is better than Telstra’s.
-We have a dedicated page to compare Optus vs Telstra.
+Not only does Optus compete with Telstra extremely effectively on data inclusions at the moment, but we think Optus’ Streamed Audio offering is better than Telstra’s.

 Outside the major phone companies, you will get a lot more for your money.
 We recommend you compare all prepaid SIM Plans side by side.

 Summing Up : Telstra’s prepaid service looks very different already and seems set to change a great deal more – from a coverage point of view

 Although several improvements to inclusions have been made here, the data bank addition carries the most weight.
 Costumers want to be sure they aren’t losing; having your unused data disappear feels that way.